Real Madrid news: Gareth Bale named in Los Blancos squad for Roma friendly despite uncertainty over future | Goal.com

 With a bitter stand-off ensuing, Bale was subsequently omitted from a number of Real Madrid squads this pre-season.

-He has featured in just two of Los Blancos' five warm-up friendly matches thus far - against Arsenal and Atletico Madrid in July.
+He has featured in just two of Los Blancos' six warm-up friendly matches thus far - against Arsenal and Atletico Madrid in July.

 However, his inclusion in Zidane's 20-man squad for the club's final pre-season fixture ahead of their La Liga opener could potentially signal a change of circumstances, with a stay in the Spanish capital still a possibility.